The Never Ending Story (End Case Study)

 In this case study, progress related reports only reflected the top management expectations more than pointing to delays.
 Which led to defensive reports that came from both sides to hide any wrong doing and look better.
 Also, we can notice a lack of commitment from the management part, while on the other side the project team is not providing sufficient and formal feedback about the project status.
 This resulted in the lack of open and clear reporting against predefined milestones.

 The Indonesian project managers were not used to big change management process and ignored the request of the international CEO of c-consulting to implement formal procedures regarding time performance and progress.

-Based on the first question answer we can also add that when BIG decided to request some changes to the software several times concerning the information workflow a lot of done work were redundant.
-Undocumented Changes resulted in a wide modified scope, and of course with no fees granted.
+Based on the first question answer we can also add that when BIG decided to request some changes to the software several times concerning the information workflow a lot of done work was redundant.
+Undocumented Changes resulted in a wide modified scope, and of course, with no fees granted.

 When dealing with international projects, organizations have to adopt globalized requirements to cope with other international joint projects outside their home markets.
-Thus, a successful business management should deal perfectly with complex challenges that are caused from cultural factors and other influences.
+Thus, successful business management should deal perfectly with complex challenges that are caused by cultural factors and other influences.

 I believe that in this case, the project dealt with different cultural backgrounds that raised two types of managements (Task Management) that focuses on formal reports and to-do lists, and a (Relationship Management) that relied on networking and relationships rather than planning and going by the book.
 Both managements interfered negatively and impacted the planning and the implementation process.